Learning minimal representations of stochastic processes with variational autoencoders

 where $D$ is here referred to as a generalized diffusion coefficient with dimensions $[l]^2 [t]^{-{\alpha}}$.
 Importantly, \cref{eq:fbm} implies that FBM displacements are correlated.
 This feature provides an interesting benchmark for the autoregressive properties of the decoder, as we will discuss in the following section.
 We train an autoencoder with a dataset consisting of FBM trajectories with $\alpha \in [0.2, 1.8]$ and $D\in [10^{-5}, 10^{-2}]$.
 In \cref{fig:latent}(b,c), we show the only two surviving neurons: one ($z_1$) shows a nearly linear relation with the anomalous diffusion exponent $\alpha$, whereas the other ($z_2$) has a monotonic dependence on the $\log(D)$.
 These results prove the model's ability to only retain minimal information to correctly reproduce FBM trajectories through the probabilistic decoder.

 SBM extends Brownian diffusion by considering an aging diffusion coefficient $D(t)$, which is usually considered to scale as $D_\alpha(t)=\alpha D_{0} t^{\alpha-1}$, where $\alpha$ is the anomalous diffusion exponent and $D_0$ is a constant with dimensions $[l]^2 [t]^{-{\alpha}}$.
-In contrast to the previous cases, the two neurons that survive after training with SBM display a more complex relationship with $\alpha$ and $D_0$, as depicted in \cref{fig:latent}(d,e).
+After training, we again observed that only two neurons survived.
+However, in contrast to earlier cases, these two neurons exhibit a more intricate relationship with $\alpha$ and $D_0$, as depicted in \cref{fig:latent}(d,e).
 It must be pointed out that the only constraint imposed by the $\beta$-VAE loss in order to obtain these results is that the representation in the latent space is minimal, while still achieving good reconstruction loss.
 Hence, nothing prevents the network to learn a minimal representation based on combinations of the independent factors (meaningful physical variables in this case)~\cite{scholkopf2021toward, nautrup2022operationally}.
 Nonetheless, the number of surviving neurons should never exceed the number of independent factors (or degrees of freedom), a situation that would not correspond to a minimal representation.